Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

 Fix 2.
 Edit Finder Preferences

 When you connect an external hard drive, check if it is showing in the Finder.
 You will need to edit the Finder preference to show external drives on the desktop if it's not showing.
+How to find an external hard drive on a Mac?
 Let's see how to fix this.

 Step 1.
-At the top of the screen, go to the "Finder" menu and click "Preferences".
+At the top of the screen, go to the "Finder" menu and click "Settings".
+(You may see "Preferences" in macOS Ventura or other versions.)

 Step 2.
 Select "General", and make sure the External disk and Hard Disk are checked under the "Show these items on the desktop" tab.